Summer Camp Programs

 Mountain Biking The mountain biking program is

 offered daily for both Scouts and leaders.
-During this half day program
+During this week long program

 Scouts will have the opportunity to learn simple bike maintenance as